Change Agent — Coach — Communicator. Bringing years of experience, humor, and research to facilitate collaboration and advance critical issues.

 CVS Health Celebrates Pride Month, Woonsocket, RI: “LGBTQ History, Healthcare,and Inclusion”

 Harvard Hears You: 2019 Summit for Gender Equity

 The Fenn School, Concord, MA: Multicultural Educators’ Forum 2019

 Stanford Medicine Pfeiffer Visiting Scholar: "Transforming Medicine: One Difficult Moment at a Time"

 City of Hope, LGBT State of the Science and Caring, Pasadena, CA: “Inclusion and Health Equity”

-LGBT Health Workforce Conference: "Hands-on Practice Handling Difficult Moments around LGBT Issues with Colleagues, Patients"
+LGBT Health Workforce Conference, NYC: "Hands-on Practice Handling Difficult Moments around LGBT Issues with Colleagues, Patients"